boazbk/tcs/lec_00_1_math_background.md

-In this chapter we review some of the mathematical concepts that we will use in this book.
+In this chapter we review some of the mathematical concepts that we use in this book.
-Most of these are not very complicated, but do require some practice and exercise to get comfortable with.
-If you have not previously encountered some of these concepts, there are several excellent freely-available resources online that cover them, see the "Bibliographical Notes" section ([notesmathchap](){.ref}).

-## A mathematician's apology

-Before explaining the math background, I perhaps should explain why is this book so "mathematically heavy".
-After all, this is supposed to be a book about _computation_; one might think we should be talking mostly about _programs_, rather than more "mathematical" objects such as _sets_, _functions_, and _graphs_, and doing more _coding_ on an actual computer than writing mathematical proofs with pen and paper.
-So, why are we doing so much math?
-Is it just some form of hazing?
-Perhaps a revenge of the ["math nerds" against the "hackers"](https://blog.smartbear.com/careers/math-nerds-vs-code-monkeys-should-computer-science-classes-be-more-practical/)?
+These concepts are typically covered in courses or textbooks on "mathematics for computer science" or "discrete mathematics"; see the "Bibliographical Notes" section ([notesmathchap](){.ref}) for several excellent resources on these topics that are freely-available online.

-At the end of the day, mathematics is simply a language for modeling concepts in a precise and unambiguous way.
+_A mathematician's apology._  Some students might wonder why  this book contains so much math.
+Mathematics is a language for modeling concepts in a precise and unambiguous way.
-In this book,  we will be mostly interested in the concept of _computation_.
+In this book we use math to model the concept of _computation_.
-For example, we will consider questions such as _"is there an efficient algorithm to find the prime factors of a given integer?"_.^[Actually, scientists currently do not know the answer to this question, but we will see that settling it in either direction has very interesting applications touching on areas as far apart as Internet security and quantum mechanics.]
+For example, we will consider questions such as _"is there an efficient algorithm to find the prime factors of a given integer?"_.
+(We will see that this question is particularly interesting, touching on areas as far apart as Internet security and quantum mechanics!)
 To even _phrase_ such a question, we need to give a precise _definition_ of the notion of an _algorithm_, and of what it means for an algorithm to be _efficient_.
-Also, if the answer to this or similar questions turns out to be _negative_, then this cannot be shown by simply writing and executing some code.
-After all, there is no empirical experiment that will prove the _nonexistence_ of an algorithm.
-Our only way to show this type of _negative result_ is to use _mathematical proofs_.
+Also, since there is no empirical experiment that will prove the _nonexistence_ of an algorithm,  the only way to establish such a result is using a  _mathematical proofs_.
-So you can see why our main tools will be mathematical proofs and definitions.

 ##  This chapter: a reader's manual   { #manualbackground}

 Depending on your background, you can approach this chapter in two different ways:

-* If you already have taken some proof-based courses, and are very familiar with the notions of discrete mathematics, you can take a quick look at [secmathoverview](){.ref} to see the main tools we will use, [notationsec](){.ref} for our notation and conventions, and then skip ahead to the rest of this book.
+* If you already have taken a "discrete mathematics", "mathematics for computer science" or similar courses, you can take a quick look at [secmathoverview](){.ref} to see the main tools we will use, [notationsec](){.ref} for our notation and conventions, and then skip ahead to the rest of this book.
 Alternatively, you can sit back, relax, and read this chapter just to get familiar with our notation, as well as to enjoy (or not) my philosophical musings and attempts at humor.
 You might also want to start brushing up on _discrete probability_, which we'll use later in this book.

-* If your background is not as extensive, you should lean forward, and read this chapter with a pen and paper handy, making notes and working out derivations as you go along.
-We cannot fit a semester-length discrete math course in a single chapter, and hence will be necessarily brief in our discussions.
-Thus you might want to occasionally pause to watch some discrete math lectures, read some of the resources mentioned in [notesmathchap](){.ref}, and do some exercises to make sure you internalized the material.
+* If your background is less extensive, see [notesmathchap](){.ref} for some resources on these topics.
+This chapter briefly covers the concepts that we need, but you may find it helpful to see a more in-depth treatment.
+As usual with math, the best way to get comfort with this material is to work out exercises on your own.